Spectra of Schreier graphs of Grigorchuk's group and Schroedinger operators with aperiodic order: Introduction

 It is remarkable that the substitution $\kappa$ serves not only to define $G$ algebraically, but also, as will be shown here, to describe its spectral properties and to determine $G$ in terms of topological dynamics as a subgroup of the topological full group of a minimal Cantor system.

 For us it will be convenient to recode the substitution $\kappa$ on a new alphabet arising by replacing the letters b,c,d by y,x,z.
 We will call the corresponding substitution $\tau$.
 Our approach then relies on constructing and studying the subshift $(\varOmega_\tau,T)$ associated to $\tau$.
 This is done in Section \ref{The-substitution}.
-There, we give a fairly complete study of basic combinatorial properties of the subshift.
-In particular, we determine its index (which is four), compute its word complexity and show how the fixed point of the substitution can be generated by an automaton.
-The crucial main step of the paper , carried out in Section \ref{Connecting}, is to relate the subshift $(\varOmega_\tau,T)$ to the dynamical system $(X,G)$ (defined in Section \ref{Section-Schreier}) arising from the action of the group on the space of its Schreier graphs.
+There, we also discuss the occurrences of third powers in the subshift, which will be used later in our discussion of absence of eigenvalues.
+Moreover, we also give a fairly complete study of some additional basic properties of the subshift, which are not necessary for the treatment of spectral theory.
+In particular, we determine its index (which is four), and show how the fixed point of the substitution can be generated by an automaton.

+The crucial main step of the paper, carried out in Section \ref{Connecting}, is to relate the subshift $(\varOmega_\tau,T)$ to the dynamical system $(X,G)$ (defined in Section \ref{Section-Schreier}) arising from the action of the group on the space of its Schreier graphs.
 More specifically, our main result, Theorem \ref{Main-connection} shows that $\varOmega_\tau$ admits an action of $G$ and there exists a continuous surjective map

 intertwining the respective actions of $G$.
 Hence, $(X,G)$ is a factor of $(\varOmega_\tau,G)$).
-Theorem \ref{Main-connection} is of interest in itself: for example, it implies $G$ as a subgroup of the topological full group of the subshift defined by the substituton, see Remark \ref{Connection-Bon}.
+Theorem \ref{Main-connection} is of interest in itself: for example, it implies that $G$ is a subgroup of the topological full group of the subshift defined by the substitution, see Remark \ref{Connection-Bon}.
 In our context, it allows us to show that there exists a family of Schroedinger operators $(H_\omega)_{\omega\in\varOmega_\tau}$ associated to the subshift such that the operator $M_{\psi(\omega)} (t,u,v,w)$ is unitarily equivalent to $H_\omega$ (Proposition \ref{unitary-equivalence}).
 In this way the spectral problem for the $M_x (t,u,v,w)$, $x\in X$, is translated into a spectral problem for the $H_\omega$, $\omega \in\varOmega_\tau$.